andyprowl/virtual-concepts/README.md

 This is a research project aimed at introducing _language support for type erasure in C++_.

-The "draft" folder currently contains a version of what is meant to become a proposal for standardization - or a larger document to be referred from such a proposal.
-The "code" folder contains examples included in (or referenced from) the draft.
+The `draft` folder currently contains a version of what is meant to become a proposal for standardization - or a larger document to be referred from such a proposal.
+The `code` folder contains examples included in (or referenced from) the draft.

 The draft currently contains a brief introduction and a section that provides an overview of the existing solutions for Dynamic Generic Programming (DGP) in C++.